 If we do not do something to prevent it - Africa's animals, and the places in which they live, will be lost to our world and her children forever - Mandela

-© Reteti
+© Thige Njuguna for Reteti

-Sadly human and wildlife conflict can lead to orphaned animals.
+Whilst the foremost goal is to prevent that trauma that creates orphans in the first place, sadly human-wildlife conflict, or other unfortunate circumstances can lead to orphaned animals.
 To right this wrong, conservation teams will intervene to save the wild life.

 Being orphaned is a highly traumatic life event.
 Animals are highly sensitive and intelligent creatures with complex social structures.
 The healing journey for an orphaned animal is two fold, physical and psychological.
 Physical wounds are attended to immediately with mobile vet units providing treatment to help stabilise the animal before transport with on-going individualised and specialist care.
 Psychological healing is a lengthier process, as time is needed for them to grieve.
-The individuals who help the animals with this part of their recovery are known as Keepers.
-They dedicate their lives to living with orphaned animals, taking on the role of their mother to provide around the clock nurturing, love, support and life lessons.
+The individuals who help the animals with this part of their recovery are known as keepers.
+They dedicate their lives to living with orphaned animals, taking on the role of their mother to provide around the clock nurturing, love, support and to teach life lessons.

 There is an African proverb - "we desire to pass on two things to our children; the first is roots and the second is wings" and this is the mission with rescuing orphans, to give them confidence in their roots whilst fostering independence so they can live life fully as wild adults.
 To facilitate this, conservation projects need to have structured rehabilitation programs that allow the orphans to navigate the journey to wild living whilst still under the keepers protection and guidance until they are ready to fly the nest.